-- (2) See Note 13 of the notes to our consolidated financial statements for a description of how we compute basic and diluted net loss attributable to common stockholders, basic and diluted net loss per share attributable to common stockholders and pro forma basic and diluted net loss per share attributable to common stockholders. - (3) Reflects the conversion of all outstanding shares of preferred stock into 228,552,739 shares of common stock and the conversion of outstanding warrants to purchase 1,800,179 shares of preferred stock into warrants to purchase 1,951,579 shares of common stock upon the closing of this offering.
+- See Note 13 to Consolidated Financial Statements for a description of how we compute basic and diluted net loss attributable to common stockholders, basic and diluted net loss (2) - see Note 13 to Consolidated Financial statements for a description of now we compute obsic and diluted net loss attributable to common stockholders, basic and diluted net loss per share attributable to common stockholders.

+Reflects the conversion of all outstanding shares of preferred stock into 228,552,739 shares of common stock and the conversion of outstanding warrants to purchase 1,800,179 shares of preferred stock into warrants to purchase 1,951,579 shares of common stock upon the closing of this offering.

-(4) Reflects the pro forma adjustments described in (3) above and the sale of shares of our common stock by us in this offering at an assumed initial public offering price of - Reflects the pro forma adjustments described in (3) above and the sale of shares of our common stock by us in this offering at an assumed initial public offering price of per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
-A \$1.00 increase or decrease in the assumed initial public offering price of per share of common stock would increase or decrease pro forma cash and cash equivalents by million, working capital by million, total assets by million, common stock and additional paid in capital by million and total stockholders' equity by million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
-The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing.
+Reflects the pro forma adjustments described in (3) above and the sale of shares of our common stock by us in this offering at an assumed initial public offering price of (3) - (4) sper share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share of common stock would increase or decrease pro forma cash and cash equivalents by \$ million, working capital by \$ million, total assets by \$ million, common stock and additional paid in capital by \$ million and total stockholders' equity by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
+The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined. determined at pricing.